MicrosoftDocs/visualstudio-docs/docs/designers/scaling-percentage-display-setting-message.md

 ---
 title: Scaling on your main display is set to X%
-description: Learn about the scaling settings message you see with Windows Forms Designer on HDPI monitors, and what to do next. ms.date: 06/29/2023 ms.topic: ui-reference
+description: Learn about the scaling percentage settings message you see with Windows Forms Designer on HDPI monitors, and what to do next. ms.date: 06/29/2023 ms.topic: ui-reference
 author: TerryGLee